James-VanHess/squirrelTracker-NYC/README.md

 Project background description
 ---------------
 This is a web application project developed with Django framework to keep track of all the known squirrels in Central Park.
 We used a dataset from the 2018 Central Park Squirrel Census.

-The users are allowed to add, update, and view squirrel data along with the ability to view the sightings on a map of Central Park.
+The users are allowed to import, manipulate and view squirrel data from the sightings, as well as having the ability to visualize the sightings on a map of Central Park.

 Main contributors